dmf24/bis/README.md

 - Export several build-related bash functions, documented below.
 - Split the filename into tokens on hyphens (`-`)
 - Set $NAME to the first token and $VERSION to the second token.
 NAME{2,3} and VERSION{2,3} are set for additional tokens.
-- Invoke the script as a bash function with all of tokens passed as arguments (`$@`) so that the NAME amd VERSION variables can be fixed manually if necessary.
+- Invoke the script as a bash function with all of tokens passed as arguments (`$@`) so that the NAME and VERSION variables can be fixed manually if necessary.

 Bis expects $INSTALL_ROOT and $SOURCES to be defined prior to script invocation.
 This means the tool invoking the script (eg Jenkins) can set INSTALL_ROOT based on whether it is a production build or not.